Deolah-hub/Portfolio--Demo/README.md

 > Note: This was an earlier project.
 I have since continued developing my skills and can create more advanced and dynamic web applications.

-## Screen Recording
+## Screen shot
-The screen recording demonstrates the complete website in action.
+The screen shot shows the complete website

 ---